vyeGithub/hello-world/README.md

 # hello-world
-I am starting using github, this is my first project
+I am using github, this is my first project